 Mr. Rivera asked Investigator Magill several questions:

-Regarding to the question submitted to Internal Affairs about how was the landlord identified by officer A, the initial respond was the appellant identified the landlord.
-Officer A stated that the landlord approached him while he is in the patrol car
+Regarding to the question submitted to Internal Affairs about how the landlord was identified by officer A, the initial response was the appellant identified the landlord.
+Officer A stated that the landlord approached him while he was in the patrol car

 Lt.
 Bell: I provided the answer to that question.
 I made a little bit of an assumption when answering this question.
 The wording was I believed the landlord was identified by the officer.
 It was cleared in the record because she talked about suing him

-Why didn’t investigating further whether if the officer have knowledge of City’s landlord-tenant laws?
+Why didn’t IA investigate further if the officer has knowledge of City’s landlord-tenant laws?
 A landlord needs to follow specific steps in order to enter the tenant’s home

 Lt.
 Bell: That issue was not directly identify in the allegation.
-There are definitely guidelines on how landlord supposed to enter the property.
+There are definitely guidelines on how landlords are supposed to enter property.
 My assumption was based on the landlord and officer’s statements: the officer was already out there and the landlord asked the officer to come with him as a peace keeper

 CRC Vice Chair Donegan made a comment that her understanding is that the officers need to be knowledgeable of laws that apply to them